eliasm307/vscode-file-jumper/README.md

 For handling file system changes, the extension uses the VSCode file watcher to watch files in a workspace, however this can be resource intensive if there are a lot of files.

-This setting defines the files and folders to exclude from the file watcher as an object where the keys are glob patterns to ignore and the keys are booleans defining whether to ignore the patterns.
+This setting defines the files and folders to exclude from the file watcher, to improve performance.
+Note, this is a native VS Code setting and is not specific to this extension.

+The option format is an object where the keys are glob patterns to ignore and the keys are booleans defining whether to ignore the patterns.

 **Default**: